 Harassment is the unwelcome and offensive, threatening, or abusive treatment of one or more employees or applicants (by any individual, including both City employees and third parties) because of their actual or perceived Protected Categories.

 What is Sexual Harassment?

 Sexual harassment includes unwelcome sexual advances, requests for sexual favors, and other verbal, visual, or physical conduct of a sexual nature (by any individual, including both City employees and third parties) that interferes with work performance, or creates an intimidating, hostile, or offensive work environment.
 The offensive behavior need not be motivated by sexual desire.

 What is Retaliation?

 Any adverse employment action taken against an individual for: 1) making a complaint about or opposing discrimination and harassment; 2) for serving as a witness in a discrimination or harassment complaint investigation or proceeding, or 3) for otherwise opposing discrimination or harassment

-What is Inappropriate Conduct?
+What is Inequitable Conduct?